thomas-mauran/chess-tui/website/docs/Code Architecture/Bot.md

   - Lower depth = faster but weaker play
 - **Engine path**: Path to the chess engine executable

-## Limitations
+## Implementation Details

-⚠️ **Current Implementation Note**: The bot reuses the same engine process across moves.
-The code includes a TODO/FIXME noting that chess engines are not meant to be used this way.
-A future refactor may create new engine instances per move or properly manage engine state.
+The bot creates a new engine process for each move computation.
+This ensures:
+- Clean state for each move calculation
+- No process lifecycle management complexity
+- Proper resource cleanup after each move

+The engine process is spawned, used to compute a move, and then terminated.
+This approach is simpler than maintaining a persistent engine connection.